 - ½ cup unsweetened cocoa powder

-- 3 tbsp crystallized ginger - finely chopped
+- 3 tablespoon crystallized ginger - finely chopped

 - ¾ cup extra-virgin olive oil